Aksyon Demokratiko: Bilis Kilos: Isko Moreno's presidential run

 In 2021, Aksyon named then-Manila Mayor Isko Moreno Domagoso, who just joined the party from the National Unity Party, as its new party president ahead of the 2022 Philippine presidential election.
 New notable party members that would follow included 2019 senatorial candidates Willie Ong, Samira Gutoc, Caloocan 2nd district representative Edgar Erice and former Vice President Noli de Castro.
 Ong was selected by Moreno as his running mate, with Gutoc, educator Carl Balita, and former Ipaglaban Mo! host Jopet Sison as its senatorial slate members.
 The nomination was skipped by Vico Sotto due to his commitments at city of Pasig.
 Moreno also launched his campaign tagline "Bilis Kilos" (Fast Action).

 A number of party members expressed disappointment with Aksyon's choices during the 2022 election campaign.
 In October 2021, former Aksyon Demokratiko senatorial candidate Florin Hilbay resigned from Aksyon Demokratiko "out of ethical considerations," because he chose to support the candidacy of Vice President Leni Robredo instead of that of Domagoso, adding that "We can't afford another narcissistic, gas lighting troll for a president" but without specifically mentioning Domagoso by name.
 On April 2, 2022, former Aksyon executive director Erdie de los Santos also resigned to support Robredo rather than Domagoso.
 Olongapo City Councilor Kaye Ann Legaspi, Aksyon's former vice president for youth affairs, led a faction of about a hundred party members expressing disappointment over Domagoso's tactics and saying that he was "damaging" the values that the party's founder Raul Roco had represented.

 Aksyon, led by its chairman Ernest Ramel, criticized the reports of media against Moreno, stating that its just a sinister attack and fabricating news about defection of supporters to Leni Robredo's camp.
 He also criticized Legaspi for releasing a letter about their defection with attacks on Moreno.

-Despite criticisms Moreno faced from some former Aksyon members including resigned ones, Roco's family, including the party's chairwoman emerita Sonia Roco, and Bobbit Roco, her son and former party president sticked with Moreno's campaign.
+Despite criticisms Moreno faced from some former Aksyon members including resigned ones, Roco's family, including the party's chairwoman emerita Sonia Roco, and Bobbit Roco, her son and former party president stuck with Moreno's campaign.

 Moreno, Ong, and some Aksyon members who ran in the senate all lost, but some in the grassroots level candidates like Ike Ponce (who won Mayorship of Pateros).
 In a thanksgiving party, Moreno stated that even they lost, he manifested that Aksyon can be felt "by the people for the next three years in their lives".

 Vico Sotto's resignation

-In June 2022, immediately after the 2022 elections, Executive Vice-President Vico Sotto resigned from the party, saying he believed "recent events have made it apparent that the party is now headed towards a different direction."
+In June 2022, immediately after the 2022 elections, Executive Vice-president Vico Sotto resigned from the party, saying he believed "recent events have made it apparent that the party is now headed towards a different direction."
 However, Sotto did not announce the fact of his resignation until five months later, in November 2022.